 The Trustees have asked the university to investigate as to whether there may be a lack of bursary funds for part-time and/or graduate students.
 We are in process of arranging a meeting with the YUFA Foundation and the Atkinson Centre for Mature and Part-time Students to discuss this further.
-As an interim measure we provided \$4,800 for continuation of the annual Community Arts Practice Award while they sought permanent funding.
+As an interim measure we provided \$4,800 in 2013-14 for continuation of the annual Community Arts Practice Award while they sought permanent funding.

-7. Investment Policy
+7. Trust Investment Policy

 Part of our income is derived from investments.
 At the 2012 and past AGMs the Trustees were authorized to invest in bonds up to the highest B category and in term limited preferred shares of the top two categories (P1 and P2) in addition to GICs and other deposits with financial institutions.
+During the year the Trust made such investments up to the maximum amount permitted.

-2011-12 Trustees were as follows:
+2013-14 Trustees were as follows: